Part Seven: Specialized Service Operations

 737.01 GENERAL PURPOSE

-The Liberty Partnerships Program, funded through a grant by the New York State Education Department, connects 13 area school districts, the College, and numerous local community-based organizations and businesses.
-The program's services provide support to address the needs of participating students in grades 5-12 targeted as at risk of not completing a high school education.
+The Liberty Partnerships Program, funded through a grant by the New York State Education Department, connects four area school districts, the College and numerous local community-based organizations and businesses.
+The program's services provide support to address the needs of participating students in grades 7-12 targeted as at risk of not completing a high school education.

 The overreaching goal of the program is successful graduation from high school and entrance into post-secondary education and/or the work force.

-The program director works closely with school coordinators, community members, and the Advisory Committee to develop, implement and monitor program relations and grant goals.
-The director is responsible for all grant management including but not limited to, reports, budget management, and the preparation of proposals for continued and additional funding.
+The program director works closely with achievement specialists, community members and the Advisory Committee to develop, implement and monitor program relations and grant goals.
+The director is responsible for all grant management including, but not limited to, completing NYSED reports, budget management and the preparation of proposals for continued and additional funding.
 The director serves as a resource and liaison to other related school, college, community and business-related partnership initiatives.

 - 745.01 General Function